amarkos/IBclust/README.md

 Contributions are welcome!
 If you encounter issues, have suggestions, or would like to enhance the package, please feel free to submit an issue or a pull request on the GitHub repository.

 ## License
-This package is distributed under the MIT License.
+This package is distributed under the GPL-3 License.
+See the [GNU General Public License version 3](https://www.gnu.org/licenses/gpl-3.0.html) for details.